Zeesastrous/TF2-Script-Collection/README.md

 This is useful to define certain aliases or settings ***only once per launch***.

 ## About cl_interp & cl_interp_ratio
+***This part is absolutely speculative.*** *The effects of interp can be difficult to research, and a lot of misconceptions have been spread around.
+Most of what I'm writing is purely based on personal experimentation.*

 Server interpolation (`cl_interp` and `cl_interp_ratio`) are probably the most important settings that can dictate whether you can hit your shots or not.
 I was told before by a pro player that interp is a placebo command, but I say that's bullshit.

 **__The following values are my personal optimal settings for official servers at ~30 ping.__**